On the asymptotics of dimers on tori: Loop statistics on bipartite graphs

 \subsection{Moment-generating function of winding numbers}

 Let us briefly review the notion of a dimer height function in this bipartite setting (see \cite{\kos} and references therein).
-A dimer configuration $\match$ on $\lat_E$ may be regarded as a black-to-white unit flow $\om$.
-If $\matchp_E$ is any reference matching on $\lat_E$ with corresponding flow $\omegap$, then $\om-\omegap$ is a divergence-free flow, and gives rise to a \emph{height function\/} $h$ which is defined on the faces of the graph up to a global additive shift: for any two faces $f_0,f_1$ in the graph, $h(f_1)-h(f_0)$ gives the flux of $\om-\omegap$ across any path in the dual graph joining $f_0$ to $f_1$.
-The horizontal and vertical winding $\windh,\windv$ of the oriented loop configuration $\match\ominus\matchp_E$ is identified respectively with the vertical and horizontal height changes for the flow $\om-\omegap$.
+A dimer configuration $\match$ on $\lat_E$ may be regarded as a black-to-white unit flow.
+If $\match_E$ is the reference matching on $\lat_E$, then $\match\ominus\match_E$ is a divergence-free flow (in addition to being an oriented loop configuration), and gives rise to a \emph{height function\/} $h$ which is defined on the faces of the graph as follows:

+For any two faces $f_0,f_1$ in the graph, $h(f_1)-h(f_0)$ gives the flux of $\match\ominus\match_E$ across a path in the dual graph joining $f_0$ to $f_1$.
+This definition depends on the choice of the path from $f_0$ to $f_1$, but homologous paths give the same value.
+In particular, for a closed path which can be deformed to a point, the height change is zero.
+The horizontal winding $\windh$ of the oriented loop configuration $\match\ominus\match_E$ is the height change along a vertical closed loop oriented downwards, and the vertical winding $\windv$ is the height change along a horizontal closed loop oriented rightwards.